SPANDigital/presidium/content/_recipes/03-semantic-versioning/02-configure.md

 code_examples: /myRepositoryName/media/code_examples
 ```

-Be careful not to introduce circular dependencies when using variables.
+Make sure you don't introduce circular dependencies when using variables.

 # Set the Base URL & Turn on Versioning